HarrJO/PanAf-local-adaptation/allele_frequencies/README.md

 - The python scripts were run on a HPC and run chromosomes-by-chromosome (for the exome) so the process could be run in parallel.
 The large ANGSD output files means this process is very slow.

-- From here on, analyses are run on sperate "subspecies-datasets" all subspecies (All), (2) central and eastern together (Central-Eastern) (3) Nigeria-Cameroon (Nigeria-Cameroon) and (4) western (Western).
+- From here on, analyses are run on separate "subspecies-datasets" all subspecies (All), (2) central and eastern together (Central-Eastern) (3) Nigeria-Cameroon (Nigeria-Cameroon) and (4) western (Western).
 The central and eastern subspecies were combined because of their very low levels of genetic differentiation.
 - The following prefixes are used to denote these datasets (exome/chr21):